Generation of Photon Pairs by Stimulated Emission in Ring Resonators

 where $|\beta'|^2$ is the probability of generating a photon pair per pump pulse.
 The biphoton wave function is given by

 where $\mathcal{N'}$ is again a normalization constant.

 Comparing Eqs. (\ref{eq:triphoton}) and (\ref{eq:biphoton}), we see that the SpTOPDC triphoton wave function at $k_3 = k_S$ is proportional to the biphoton wave function arising from the corresponding StTOPDC process, seeded by a CW field at $k_S$.
-From this follows the possibility of using stimulated emission tomography (SET) to characterize the non-Gaussian state generated by SpTOPDC \cite{dominguez-serna_third-order_2020}.
-By characterizing the spectral density of the stimulated $\phi(k_1,k_2)$ for various values of $k_S$, one could build up the joint spectral density of the spontaneous triphoton wave function, slice by slice.
-Indeed, one could even determine the joint spectral density of $\phi(k_1,k_2)$ itself by SET in a doubly stimulated configuration, in which case the rate of generated photons at the system's output would improve with respect to the rate given in (\ref{eq:stim_rate}); this doubly stimulated configuration would obviously be easier to implement in the fully non-degenerate scenario ($G_1\neq G_2 \neq G_3$).
+From this follows the possibility of using stimulated emission tomography (SET) to characterize the state generated by SpTOPDC \cite{dominguez-serna_third-order_2020}.
+By characterizing the spectral density of the stimulated $\phi(k_1,k_2)$ for various values of $k_S$, one could build up the joint spectral density of the spontaneous triphoton state, slice by slice. {Recognizing this, one can also see that changing the frequency of the CW seed also changes the spectral properties of the pairs in a nontrivial way, since the dependence of the full triphoton wave function on $k_3$ is nontrivial; this comprises an example of the tunability of the photon pairs from StTOPDC.}

 Eq. (\ref{eq:biphoton}) also provides insight into the characteristics of the photon pairs generated by StTOPDC.
-Its form indicates that an approximately separable biphoton wave function could be generated with the appropriate choice of $\alpha_P(k)$, provided that the generated mode's resonance is much narrower than the resonance at the pump mode.
-The wide range of frequencies and the possible use of higher-order modes in StTOPDC naturally allow for the linewidth at the pump resonance to be significantly different than the linewidths at the generation resonances.
-In fact, the quality factors used for our rate estimates differ by a factor of 10, with the resonance at $\omega_G$ being the sharper one, as required.
+Its form indicates that an approximately separable biphoton wave function could be generated with the appropriate choice of $\alpha_P(k)$, provided that the generated mode's resonance is much narrower than the resonance at the pump mode. {This latter condition may be naturally satisfied in StTOPDC; the wide range of frequencies and the possible use of higher-order modes could allow for the linewidth at the pump resonance to be significantly different than the linewidths at the generation resonances.
+Indeed, the quality factors observed in the sample AlN-Si$_3$N$_4$ system satisfy the requirements for generating separable photon pairs; the resonant linewidths at $\omega_G$ and $\omega_P$ are mismatched, with the resonance at $\omega_G$ being the sharper one} \cite{vernonOL, Surya:18}.